urbit/urbit.org-reloaded/content/faq.md

 ### What is Azimuth? {#what-is-azimuth}

-[Azimuth](@/docs/glossary/azimuth.md) is what we call the set of Ethereum contracts that make up Urbit ID.
+[Azimuth](@/docs/glossary/azimuth.md) is what we call the set of Ethereum contracts that make up a general-purpose decentralized PKI ("public key infrastructure") utilized by Urbit ID.
+It keeps a record of which Ethereum addresses own which Urbit planets, stars, and galaxies, as well as the public keys associated with those ships.

 It's also kind of a [cool astronomical concept](https://en.wikipedia.org/wiki/Azimuth).

 ### How many planets, stars, and galaxies are active? {#how-many-planets-stars-galaxies}